Chip Ganassi Racing - successful motorsport all-rounders

 Four cars in the 2017 IndyCar season

-For the 2017 IndyCar Series season, Chip Ganassi has four cars.
-Scott Dixon will have his 15th season with the team.
-Other drivers are Max Chilton (joined CGR in 2016), Tony Kanaan (with CGR since 2014) and Charlie Kimball (seventh season with CGR).
+In the 2017 IndyCar Series season, Chip Ganassi Racing was running four cars.
+Scott Dixon spent his 15th season with the team.
+Other drivers were Max Chilton (joined CGR in 2016), Tony Kanaan (with CGR since 2014) and Charlie Kimball (seventh season with CGR).

 Victorious debut at 2006 Daytona 24h